 Since its construction in the 11th century the chateau de Fontainebleau has been continuously inhabited by French royals for eight centuries.

-Under their supervision constantly enlarged and embellished, the Chateau de Fontainebleau today is one of the rare French castles that stil is completely furnished.
+Under the supervision of all these monarchs the palace constantly was enlarged and embellished.
+The Chateau de Fontainebleau today is one of the rare French castles that stil is completely furnished.

 Schloss Fontainebleau is located in the town of Fontainebleau about 67 miles south of Paris.
 It was used as a hunting lodge as well as a House.